tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 [What’s wrong with simply configuring QoS?](https://www.bufferbloat.net/projects/bloat/wiki/More_about_Bufferbloat/#why-not-simply configure-qos) for more information.

+### Question #3.10: How do I put a router "in front of" my ISP's router?

+In a normal setting, your ISP's router is connected by cable/phone/fiber to their equipment in their offices.
+Your local devices connect either through
+Ethernet or WiFi to the ISP router.

+But since the ISP gear doesn't solve the problem with Bufferbloat, you need to take control of your network.
+A very common solution is to make another router the primary connection to the ISP gear.
+To do this:

+1. Turn off WiFi in the ISP router
+2. Connect the WAN/Internet port of the new router to one of the LAN ports of the ISP router
+3. Configure the new router's SQM or other latency control options
+4. Connect _all_ your equipment to the new router.
+   (Do not leave any equipment connected to the old device - it will throw off the anti-bufferbloat algorithms.)
+5. As always,
+   [test the new connection](https://www.bufferbloat.net/projects/bloat/wiki/Tests_for_Bufferbloat/) to ensure that it's working.

 ## Objections We Hear

 ### Question #4.1: But, that's not "bufferbloat" - it's just ordinary behavior.
 Of course things will get slower when there’s more traffic...